What is human papillomavirus (HPV)? What cancers can it cause?

 Two strains — 16 and 18 — are responsible for 70 percent of all cervical cancer cases, with type 16 also causing the majority of other HPV-related cancers.
 Luckily, the HPV vaccine helps protect against the virus, lowering the risk of these cancers.

-But who should be vaccinated, and when?
+Who should be vaccinated for HPV and when?

 The CDC advises preteens to get two doses of the vaccine six months apart, while older teens and young adults should receive the previously recommended three-dose series.